Louisiana Hiking Trails was incorporated in 1975 as a non-profit

 Magnolia Mound is a charming old French settler's cottage completed in

-1791 by James Joyce.
+1791 by John Joyce.
 The Baton Rouge Foundation for Historical

 Louisiana has renovated the house and furnishes guided tours.
 Visit